blualg/m-ovito/doc/manual/reference/pipelines/modifiers/dislocation_analysis.rst

     fixed with respect to the line sense chosen by the algorithm (so it also changes sign if the line direction is reversed).
     The DXA algorithm always outputs dislocations that follow the left-hand start-finish (LH/SF) convention!

-  In addition to this geometric information, each dislocation is asscicated with two additional properties: The id of the crystallite cluster the dislocation is embedded in (see below) and its Burgers vector.
+  In addition to this geometric information, each dislocation is associated with two additional properties: The id of the crystallite cluster the dislocation is embedded in (see below) and its Burgers vector.
 The Burgers vector computed for a dislocation is its *true* Burgers vector, i.e. a vector expressed in the ideal reference crystal frame.